-The IDR+ process contains 5 steps as designated below.
+The IDR+ adoption process contains 5 steps:

 Step 1.
-Application Process
+Online application

 Step 3.
 Home visit

 Step 4.
-Meeting the available dobermans
+Meeting the available dogs

 Step 5.
 Adoption contract and fee